Dark Energy Phenomenology in a $f(R,\Sigma,T)$ Gravity Framework: $O_m(z)$ Parameterization Approach: Discussion

 In this comprehensive study, we have meticulously explored the cosmological dynamics within the framework of $f(R,\Sigma,T)$ gravity, a modified theory of gravity that extends the standard Einstein-Hilbert action by incorporating additional terms dependent on the Ricci scalar ($R$), a non-metricity scalar ($\Sigma$), and the trace of the energy-momentum tensor ($T$).
 Our primary methodology involved reconstructing the Hubble parameter $H(z)$ through a logarithmic parameterization of the $O_m(z)$ diagnostic, a powerful model-independent tool for discerning the nature of dark energy.
 This approach allowed us to investigate the physical behavior of the universe without imposing rigid assumptions on the dark energy equation of state.
-The specific functional form adopted for $f(R,\Sigma,T)$ was $R + \Sigma + 2\pi\eta T$, which, when coupled with the spatially flat Friedmann-Robertson-Walker (FRW) metric, yielded a set of field equations whose solutions for pressure ($p$) and energy density ($\rho$) were subsequently analyzed.
+Also note that the adopted linear form represents the leading-order approximation of the general $( f(R,\Sigma,T) )$ framework.
+At the background level, this choice leads to a rescaled version of the standard Friedmann equations, and therefore does not introduce a drastic departure from $\Lambda$CDM cosmology.
+However, this minimal formulation is intentionally adopted to provide a clear and analytically tractable setup in which the individual roles of nonmetricity $(\Sigma)$ and matter–geometry coupling $(T)$ can be isolated and examined.
+Rather than introducing additional nonlinear complexities, this approach allows us to test whether even the simplest extension of the theory can produce observable deviations when confronted with data.
+In particular, the linear nonmetricity scalar $\Sigma$ corresponds to the symmetric teleparallel equivalent of general relativity (STEGR), while the linear trace contribution from $T$ simply rescales the matter sector.
+As a result, the cosmic background evolution remains close to the well-tested $\Lambda$CDM scenario but with an effective rescaling that encodes the matter–geometry interaction.
+This feature makes the model analytically tractable and observationally consistent.
+Also, the adopted specific functional form when coupled with the spatially flat Friedmann-Robertson-Walker (FRW) metric, yielded a set of field equations whose solutions for pressure ($p$) and energy density ($\rho$) were subsequently analyzed.